Sacramento Schools with Paramedic and EMT Training Programs

 American River College

-Students must complete prerequisite courses in biology and medical calculations to be eligible for entry into the program.
+Students must complete prerequisite courses in biology and medical calculations to be eligible for entry into the paramedic program at American River College.
 Once a student has been accepted, he or she must meet further program criteria such as passing a physical exam, drug screening and background check as well as acquiring medical malpractice insurance.

 This program requires a course in advanced pre-hospital care, an internship and a field experience.
 It offers the same core classes as the associate degree program but doesn't include any of the general education requirements or allow students to choose electives.